 All items collected are distributed free of charge to recipients by The Salvation Army.
 All financial donations are managed and distributed to more than 65 qualifying agencies in the eight-county metropolitan area through the Mid America Assistance Coalition.

 In 2012, a formal advisory group organized to ensure annual success and improve transparent accountability.
-The Project Warmth Advisory Committee was formed with representatives from the following organizations: The Kansas City Star, KCTV5, Mid America Assistance Coalition, The Salvation Army, Tension Envelope, and the former River City Studio (now Trozzolo Communications Group).
+The Project Warmth Advisory Committee was formed with representatives from the following organizations: The Kansas City Star, KCTV5, Mid America Assistance Coalition, The Salvation Army, Tension Envelope, and the former River City Studio.
 By working with local 501(c)(3) nonprofit organizations to handle the collection and distribution of both funds and items, Project Warmth can ensure its donors, volunteers and sponsors of responsible, accountable and transparent management of their investments.

 All donations are tax-deductible.